thecgs/quickprot/README.md

 If you use quickprot, please cite:

-> Guisen Chen, quickprot: a faster and more accurate homology-based protein annotation tools for whole genome.
+> Guisen Chen, QuickProt: A Fast and Accurate Homology-Based Protein Annotation Tool for Non-Model Organism Genomes.